 Reporting sharps injuries

 At Sheerwater Health Centre, all sharps injuries are to be reported to Nine Swift, the Practice Manager.
 In addition, report the incident to the duty doctor.
-It may be necessary to gain further advice from [insert name/role/organisation] who can be contacted on [insert telephone number].
+It may be necessary to gain further advice from Occupational Health who can be contacted on 01372 205760 (9.30 am – 4pm.
+Out of hours weekends/Bank Holidays go to the nearest Accident and Emergency Department.

 ----------------------------